Learning Branching Heuristics for Propositional Model Counting: Method

-In practice, CNF formulas are encoded from a higher level problem in some other domain, with its own semantics.
-These features of the original problem domain, which we call \emph{semantic features}, are all but lost during the encoding process.
-Classical constraint solvers only process CNF formulas, and so their heuristics by definition are entirely independent of any specific problem domain, and only consider internal solver properties, such as variable activities.
-These internal solver properties are a function of the CNF representation and internal solver dynamics, and quite detached from the original problem domain.
-Thus, it is not unreasonable that semantic features of the original problem domain could contain additional useful structure that can be exploited by the low-level solver heuristic.

-One such semantic feature that often naturally arises in real-world problems is \emph{time}.
-Many problems are iterative in nature, with a distinct temporal dimension to them, e.g., dynamical systems, bounded model checking.
-At the original problem domain, there is often a state that is evolved through time via repeated applications of a state transition function.
+\paragraph{Sequential Semantics} Many problems, such as dynamical systems and bounded model checking, are iterative in nature, with a distinct temporal dimension to them.
+In the original problem domain, there is often a state that is evolved through time via repeated applications of a state transition function.
 A structured CNF encoding of such problems usually maps every state $s_t$ to a set of variables, and adds sets of clauses to represent the dynamical constraints between every transition $(s_t,s_{t+1})$.
-As explained, this process removes all temporal information.
-In contrast, with a learning-based approach, the time step feature from the original problem can be readily incorporated as additional input to the network, effectively annotating each variable with its time-step.
+Normally, all temporal information is lost in reduction to CNF.
+However, with a learning-based approach, the time-step feature from the original problem can be readily incorporated as an additional input to the network, effectively annotating each variable with its time-step.
 In our experiments, we represented time by appending to each literal embedding a scalar value (representing the normalized time-step $t$) before passing it through the output MLP.
 We perform an ablation study to investigate the impact of this additional feature in Section~\ref{sec:exp}.